Paint 101: 35 + Painting Tips for Painting In and Around Your Home Like a Pro!

 - Try painting pipes, wrought iron balustrades, and other contoured surfaces with a paint mitt.

-Paint Clean Up Tips
+Paint Clean-Up Tips

 - Use a pointy-tipped cotton swab.
 The pointy tips make it easy to swipe right into the crevice along the ceiling line, floor, or trim and clean up the smudge without affecting the wet paint on the wall.
 Without the pointy tip you would end up wiping some of the wet wall paint off while you’re trying to take care of the smudge.
 I keep them in my pocket when I paint, as I seem to always get paint where it doesn’t belong.

 - Easy Window Painting Clean Up Before painting window sashes, I spread a bit of lip balm right along the edge of the glass with a cotton swab.
 After painting, any paint that got on the glass is easily wiped away—no razor blade scraping needed.
 I first read about using petroleum jelly, but I found that was too greasy.
+Another way to remove paint from glass is to rub a cloth dipped in hot vinegar over the areas with paint until the paint comes off.

-- Spilled Paint Imagine you just spilled bright orange paint on your rug or the roller slipped from your hand onto a section of the floor that wasn’t covered with a drop cloth.
+- Dealing with Spilled Paint Imagine you just spilled bright orange paint on your rug or the roller slipped from your hand onto a section of the floor that wasn’t covered with a drop cloth.
 Thinking quickly instead of panicking will lessen the disaster.

 - Immediately STOP painting and deal with the spill ASAP.
 You don’t want the paint to dry.
 Do not wipe it at first.
 Instead, have two pieces of foam board or heavy cardboard (approx. 12 x 12) ready to go when you set up your painting supplies.
 Use them to scoop the paint spill up, working from the outside of the spill to the inside.